pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

   - Given this AlexNet like Conv net:
     - ![](Images/38.png)
   - Pick a unit in layer l.
 Find the nine image patches that maximize the unit's activation.
-    - Notice that a hidden unit in layer one will see relatively small portion of NN, so if you plotted it it will match a small image in the shallower layers while it will get larger image in deeper layers.
+    - Notice that a hidden unit in layer one will see relatively small portion of NN, so if you plotted it, it will match a small image in the shallower layers while it will get larger image in deeper layers.
   - Repeat for other units and layers.
   - It turns out that layer 1 are learning the low level representations like colors and edges.
 - You will find out that each layer are learning more complex representations.